2002 United States Senate elections: Kansas

-Incumbent Pat Roberts won re-election to a second term easily because no Democrat filed to run.
+Incumbent Pat Roberts won re-election to a second term overwhelmingly because no Democrat filed to run.

 Kentucky

-Incumbent Republican Mitch McConnell won re-election to a fourth term.
+Incumbent Republican Mitch McConnell easily won re-election to a fourth term.

 Louisiana

-Incumbent Democrat Mary Landrieu won re-election to a second term.
+Incumbent Democrat Mary Landrieu narrowly won re-election to a second term.

 During the run-off, Landrieu was out-spent three-to-one by Republican contender Suzanne Haik Terrell, the Louisiana Elections Commissioner.
 Terrell also had prominent Republicans including President George W. Bush and Vice President Dick Cheney visit Louisiana to campaign on her behalf.
 Republicans, confident of victory having gained seats in the elections to the House of Representatives and to the Senate, solidifying control of the former and taking control of the latter, publicly called the election "Operation Icing on the Cake".
-Some Democrats responded by calling their efforts "Operation Wipe that Smirk off of Bush's Face" and dubbed Landrieu's subsequent run-off victory, "Operation Pie in the Face".
+Some Democrats responded by calling their efforts "Operation Wipe that Smirk off of Bush's Face" and dubbed Landrieu's subsequent narrow run-off victory, "Operation Pie in the Face".

 Landrieu pulled off what many considered to be an upset victory.
 The Republicans believed they would most likely win the race.
 Before the election many Republicans called the race operation icing on the cake.
 After Landrieu won the runoff Democrats dubbed her victory operation pie in the face.
 The race was close.
 In terms of rural parishes the vote was split fairly evenly.
 Landrieu did well in Caddo Parish home of Shreveport, and in East Baton Rouge Parish home of East Baton Rouge.
 Ultimately though it was Landrieu's huge win in Orleans Parish home of New Orleans that pushed her over the finish line.
-Haik Terrell conceded defeat to Landrieu at 12:38 P.M.
+Haik Terrell conceded defeat to Landrieu at 12:38 p.m.
 EST, congratulating Landrieu on her victory.
 Landrieu would go on to be re-elected to a third term in 2008.

 Maine

-Incumbent Republican Susan Collins won re-election to a second term.
+Incumbent Republican Susan Collins comfortably won re-election to a second term.

 Chellie Pingree, State Senator and Senate Majority Leader attacked Collins for supporting the Bush tax cuts.
 Both candidates opposed the Iraq War in the fall of 2002.
 However, Collins then supported the congressional resolution to attack Iraq, while Pingree opposed it.

-Collins, a popular moderate, was supported by health care groups, environmentalists and gay rights advocates.
+Collins, a popular moderate, was supported by some health care groups, environmentalists and gay rights advocates.
 She handily defeated State Senator Chellie Pingree of North Haven in one of the few U.S. Senate elections in which both major parties nominated women in U.S. history.